 After seeing an advert online, I decided to finally order it.
 My mattress arrived about a month ago packed in a brown box.
 Unfortunately, they don’t ship them in the well-designed grey boxes they have on site.
 This, of course, is not a problem but I have to mention it here.
 Let’s move now to the full review below.

-- A Cool-Sleep airflow layer which has the ability to keep the mattress cool during sleep.
+A Cool-Sleep airflow layer that has the ability to keep the mattress cool during sleep.
 It allows airflow which is vital for the mattress to ‘breath’.

 The Ergoflex mattress has a total height of 23cm and in the image below you can see the position of each layer.